Close

 Arsenal Women

 The most successful club to grace English football, Arsenal Ladies have lifted a staggering 58 trophies in their 35-year history.
-The team has long been known for producing some of the most talented female footballers in the country – this is where the Lionesses’ captain Leah Williamson currently plays and where former England player and pundit Alex Scott earnt her stripes.
-As well as having an eye for spotting the next big thing, the team is fashion-forward too – earlier in the year their kits were given a stylish new redesign by none other than Stella McCartney.
+The team has long been known for producing some of the most talented female footballers in the country – this is where the currently injured, Euros-winning Lionesses captain Leah Williamson plays and where former England player and pundit Alex Scott earnt her stripes.
+As well as having an eye for spotting the next big thing, the team is fashion-forward too – last year their kits were given a stylish new redesign by none other than Stella McCartney.
 You can catch them playing at Meadow Park in Borehamwood.

 Meadow Park, Brook Road, Borehamwood, Hertfordshire WD6 1TL